 - Prep all your ingredients – chop up the onion, celery, carrots and kale.
 Measure out the lentils and spices.

-- Sauté the onions in a large pot until soft.
+- Sauté the onions in a little olive oil in a large pot until soft.

-- Add the carrots, celery and kale and sauté until the kale has wilted and the veggies are soft.
+- Stir in the carrots, celery and kale and sauté until the kale has wilted and the veggies are soft.

-- Add the lentils, spices, tomatoes and stock.
-Bring to a boil and let simmer for 35 minutes.
+- Add the lentils, spices, tomatoes and vegetable broth.
+Bring to a boil and let simmer over low to medium heat for 35 minutes.

 Tips and questions about making this soup: